Health Benefits of Ginger

 How to Consume Ginger Daily

-• Adding ginger to your diet doesn’t have to be complicated.
+• Firstly, adding ginger to your diet doesn’t have to be complicated.

 • Chew small slices of raw ginger

-• Drink hot water with ginger in the morning
+• In the morning, drink hot water with ginger in the morning

 • Add ginger to your tea for a warming drink